 Next, go to sites like Google News, Muck Rack, or Buzzsumo and start plugging in the different topics.
 Create a Google doc and collect news stories that focus on the same topic your client’s site covers, and filter it for the past three to six months.
 This will help familiarize you with the kinds of stories that journalists are writing about the industry you are focused on.

 No matter how niche the topic, or how dull or dry it is, there’s bound to be something out there that journalists are talking about.
 Become an expert in the topics you’re researching and learn about how it’s being talked about in the news.
+Digital PR for a unique industry can be very successful, you just have to get creative and focus on newsworthiness.

 So, now you have a list of what’s trending on the news, and you have a list of topics you can ideate around.
 It’s time to draw connections to come up with a newsworthy campaign idea.